“Is something wrong with me? I can’t seem to hear him!”

 God encourages us to go straight to the source.
 The words recorded in the Bible come directly from the mouth of God (2 Timothy 3:16), so you can be sure he’s talking.
 Unlike other sources, when you listen to these words, you can be sure they are true (John 17:17).
 This allows you to hear him with certainty!

-In fact, as you spend more time in the Bible, you’ll recognize his voice on those pages even more.
+When you go straight to the source in the pages of the Bible, you’ll recognize the Spirit’s message through Jesus’ voice.
 Jesus said, “My sheep hear my voice, and I know them, and they follow me: And I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of my hand” (John 10:27-28).

-Pause to consider the beauty of this picture.
+Pause to consider the significance of this picture.
 God isn’t saying your life must be perfectly aligned with his will before you can hear him.
 Sheep are helpless.
-They get easily lost.
 It’s not uncommon for wandering sheep to climb down the edge of a cliff in search of grass and get into a situation they cannot climb out of.
 Sheep are completely dependent on their shepherd.
 It’s no wonder his voice brings such welcome relief!

 The True Test

 Here is a simple way to “test the spirits whether they are of God” (1 John 4:1).
 If it doesn’t agree with what God has already spoken in the Bible, it’s not to be trusted.
-If the voice you’ve been listening to tells you to look within yourself, follow your feelings or keeps putting more pressure on you to “try harder” or “do better” in order to gain his favor, you’re not listening to your loving Shepherd.
+If the voice you’ve been listening to tells you to look within yourself, follow your feelings, or keeps putting more pressure on you to “try harder” or “do better” in order to gain his favor, you’re not listening to Jesus, nor the Spirit he sends.

-Go straight to the source in the words of the Bible.
-Your Shepherd speaks directly to you on those pages.
+Go straight to the source.
+Listen to voice of your loving Shepherd.
 When you stumble in sin, he picks you up and forgives you.
 He gives eternal life and promises to carry you safely home.
 He never asks you to win his love because, with Jesus as your perfect substitute, you already have it.
-Listen to Jesus’ words in the Bible, and you will know with certainty that you hear him.
+Listen to Jesus’ words in the Bible, and you will know with certainty that the Spirit is speaking.

 Where do you turn in times of trouble?